Frequently

-To order our office-use medications, you’ll first need to set up an account by enrolling with us.
-This can be done by clicking the Enroll button at the top of this page or by completing an enrollment form that we provide to you.
-Please contact us if you would like a paper version of our enrollment form.
+To order our office-use medications, please set up an account by enrolling with us.
+You can enroll by clicking the Enroll button at the top of the webpage.

 Certain products listed on our website are patient-specific medications.
 We are required to receive prescriptions for those medications.